operator-framework/operator-sdk/website/content/en/docs/faqs/_index.md

 weight: 10
 ---

+## What are the the differences between Kubebuilder and Operator-SDK?

+Kubebuilder and Operator SDK are both projects that allow you to quickly create and manage an operator project.
+Operator SDK uses Kubebuilder under the hood to do so for Go projects, such that the `operator-sdk` CLI tool will work with a project created by `kubebuilder`.
+Therefore each project makes use of [controller-runtime][controller-runtime] and will have the same [basic layout][kb-doc-what-is-a-basic-project].

+Operator SDK offers additional features on top of the basic project scaffolding that Kubebuilder provides.
+By default, `operator-sdk init` generates a project integrated with:
+- [Operator Lifecycle Manager][olm], an installation and runtime management system for operators
+- [OperatorHub][operatorhub.io], a community hub for publishing operators
+- Operator SDK [scorecard][scorecard-doc], a tool for ensuring operator best-practices and developing cluster tests Operator SDK supports operator types other than Go as well, such as Ansible and Helm.

+For further context about the relationship between Kubebuilder and Operator SDK, see [this blog post][operator-sdk-reaches-v1.0].

 ## Controller Runtime FAQ

 Please see the upstream [Controller Runtime FAQ][cr-faq] first for any questions related to runtime mechanics or controller-runtime APIs.